FTCTeam10298/Website/apply/apply.md

 ## How do I Become A Team Member?

 Membership with Brain Stormz is not automatic.
 Applicants must go through the [tryout process](../tryouts).
+Tryouts close on August 6th.